MikeyPPPPPPPP/Fuzzy/README.md

-This tool was build with customizablity in mind and supports many function to handle your needs.
+This tool was build with customizablity in mind and supports many function to handle my needs.
 Stealth was a big goal so a few features were added to facilitale this.
 Along with some new functions like User-Agent and Proxy tumbling, this project focused on documentation and readability.

 ![alt text](https://github.com/MikeyPPPPPPPP/Fuzzy/blob/main/ran.png)
 # Main fetures